Governance at the Gardens

 Marlis holds a B.Comm (McGill University 1986) and an MBA (Concordia University 1986).
 She has served on the board of the Bruce Trail Conservancy, their Finance and Risk Committee, their Environment Committee, and as a Trail Maintenance Director.
 She enjoyed a 28 year career at TD Bank, including being the Finance Lead on many large, internal technology projects.
 She retired in 2013 as Manager, Financial Portfolio Management Office, Process Improvement.
 Marlis is currently Director and CEO of MB Management Consulting Inc., Burlington, Ontario.

-Dr. David W. Conrath – Chair Audit and Finance Committee
+Dr. David W. Conrath – Chair, Audit & Finance Committee

 After spending many years as a volunteer member of the Audit and Finance Committee, David joined RBG’s Board of Directors in 2015 as a RBG Board appointee and currently serves as Chair of the Audit and Finance Committee.
 He retired as Dean of the College of Business at San José State University.
 David started his academic career at the University of California at Berkeley, and held permanent positions at the Wharton School, University of Pennsylvania and the Faculty of Engineering at the University of Waterloo (Canada).
 He has had extensive teaching and research relationships with the Université d’Aix-Marsaille III in France and Nanyang Technical University in Singapore.
 Immediately prior to joining San Jose State, David was Professor of Management Science-Information Systems and Dean of the Michael G. DeGroote School of Business, McMaster University, Canada.
 He holds a B.A. from Stanford University, an M.A. in economics and Ph.D. in business administration from the University of California, Berkeley, and a M.Sc. from Carnegie-Mellon University.
 He is a member of the Professional Engineers of Ontario.
 David has published over 100 articles in refereed academic journals and conference proceedings.
 He is also co-author of several books and book length manuscripts.
 His teaching and research interests include: the analysis, design, implementation and evaluation of information/telecommunication systems; telemedicine; organizational structure and design; and electronic commerce.
 He has been active as a consultant in his areas of expertise and has served on a number of boards of directors, including three privately held telecommunication companies.
 Past clients include: A.T. & T., Bell Canada, Bell-Northern Research, Commission of the European Communities, Dept. of Communication (Canadian Gov’t), Gulf Oil, l’Institut National de Recherche en Informatique et en Automatique (French Gov’t), Ministry of Government Services (Ontario Gov’t), Motorola, Nortel, P.T. & T. (French Gov’t), Rome Air Development Center, U.S. Army Electronics Command.